M2MCloud/AzureIotWorkshop/HOL1/readme.md

     1. The Result text box in the Azure Portal Direct Method blade (hightlighted in red above ^) should contain a result confirmation message from the Device

 1. Repeat the above steps but this time add a JSON payload as a "Payload" parameter (make sure it's valid JSON or the Device Simulator app will wig out) and you should see the payload appear in the Device Simulator.

+1. If you've time...add different payloads and modify the simulator to react differently to those payloads.

 [END OF LAB 1]